Advanced Options for Browser Test Steps

 In some cases, such as in the event of a pop-up, you may want to make some steps optional.
 To configure this option, select Allow this step to fail.
-If the step fails after the amount of minutes specified on the timeout option (60 seconds by default), then the test will move on and execute the next step.
+If the step fails after the amount of minutes specified on the timeout option (60 seconds by default), then the test moves on and executes the next step.

 Subtests advanced options also allow you to choose where you want your subtest to be played:

-Opening your subtest in the main tab means that your subtest is the continuation of your main test as it uses the URL from the previous step.
-Opening your subtest in a new tab, or in a specific tab, means that the test starts running from the subtest start URL.
+Opening your subtest in the main window means that your subtest is the continuation of your main test as it uses the URL from the previous step.
+Opening your subtest in a new window, or in a specific window, means that the test starts running from the subtest start URL.

 Additional helpful documentation, links, and articles: